High Protein Breakfast UK — 12 Quick Ideas with 30g+ Protein

 A high-protein breakfast is one of the most powerful tools for controlling hunger, preserving muscle mass, and supporting weight loss throughout the day.
 Research consistently shows that eating 25–40 g of protein at breakfast reduces appetite for 4–6 hours, lowers daily calorie intake, and reduces evening snacking compared to low-protein alternatives.
 These 12 ideas use everyday UK supermarket ingredients and each provides at least 30 g of protein in under 400 calories.

-Why Protein at Breakfast Matters
+Why Protein At Breakfast Matters

 For weight loss, muscle building, or simply staying energised and focused through a working morning, starting the day with 30–40 g of protein is one of the most evidence-backed dietary strategies available.